Old Fashioned Ground Beef Recipes are for the frugal cook who wants easy, delicious dinners every time.

 Purchase several pounds in bulk, prepare a different dish everyday for a week, and watch your savings grow!

-When I buy hamburger meat in bulk, I bring it home and divide it up into about 1 lb. portions to freeze separately.
-Later, I thaw the amount of meat I need for a recipe.
+I buy hamburger meat in bulk, divide it into 1 lb. portions and freeze it.

 This frugal, everyday dish chock-full of ground beef, mushrooms, and sour cream is delicious, quick, and easy to prepare.

 Add secret ingredient plus homemade chili for a tasty, juicy burger that may be the best you have eaten, ever!

 Made with kidney beans, pinto beans, canned tomatoes, peppers and spices.
 Topped with sour cream and chopped chives.